What do we eat?

 Interested in transitioning to a plant-based diet?

-Start here with Simnett Nutrition and Pick Up Limes
+Start here with Simnett Nutrition, Pick Up Lime and Veganuary

 Each day, a person who eats a plant-based diet saves 1,100 gallons of water, 45 pounds of grain, 30 sq ft of forested land, 20 lbs CO2 equivalent, and one animal’s life.
 Use this plant-based calculator to see how much you can save!!